 Carlee is a senior at the University of Nebraska-Lincoln where she majors in both Fisheries and Wildlife Conservation Biology and Journalism- additionally minoring in mathematics, biology, and environmental studies.
 Growing up in the southeast region of Nebraska, the majority of her childhood consisted of mulberry-stained feet and her arms cuddling the multiple pets she's raised.
-After spending half of the summer abroad in France, she's ready for the next adventure and will be traveling to stay in Scotland for the 2018 spring semester.
+Carlee recently returned from a semester abroad in Scotland where she hiked through the highlands, backpacked through national parks, and studied film and the evolution of landscape- largely shaped by water processes.
 She is very grateful to be a part of the time-lapse project team and hopes to educate people about the importance of preserving this beautiful piece of the planet.

 Posted on January 23, 2017

 A swath of freezing rain was coming to glaze the central United States in a sheet of ice.
 The storm even earned itself a name- Jupiter.
 Fresh produce was clearing the shelves of the grocery stores, residents kept the salt or kitty litter close at hand, tarps and towels were tied over windshields, and fuel […]

 Posted on August 30, 2016

 I clearly remember the moment when I received a phone call from Peter Stegen offering me the internship with the Platte Basin Timelapse project.
 It was the summer before my freshman year of college at UNL, and I was casually hiking in the Colorado Rockies in preparation for the next morning’s hike to the top […]